Red Star chickens are one of the most commonly kept breeds of chickens, and it’s not hard to see why.

 If you’d like to breed Red Star chickens, consider adding some Rhode Island Red, Rhode Island White, and White Rock chickens to your flock.

-That said, the majority of hatcheries sell Rhode Island Red crosses, which are a light to dark reddish brown.
+That said, the majority of chicken hatcheries sell Rhode Island Red crosses, which are a light to dark reddish brown.

 There will usually be flecks of white or black in the bird’s feathers too.